damian-lis/portfolio-website/README.md

 }
 ```

-In the above example, we can see that thanks to this helper, we can very easily create interesting elements with different properties.
+In the above example, we can see that thanks to this helper, we can very easily create interesting elements (in this case this.mainContainer and this.mainContainerInner as div element) with different properties.

 <br/>